qodeinvestments/Swan-Documentation/Systems/PSAR Stock Options/readme.md

 ## 2. TimeFrame -
 - Optimised for 5min, 15min, 30min, 1Hour.
-- 15min had optimal results.
+- 15min had optimal results, went ahead with it for further tests.

 ## 3. Leverage -
 - Tested on 1x and 3x leverage.